OVERVIEW

 My preceptor:

-• Must have earned a bachelor's degree of higher and have a minimum of one year of current experience in the field experience clinical area.
+- Must have earned a bachelor's degree or higher and have a minimum of one year of current experience in the field experience clinical area.

 Why: The WGU BSNU program is preparing me to become a primary care provider through required field experiences.
-These experiences, obtained during the Global and Population Health and Emerging Profession Practice courses, provide me with an opportunity to apply what I have learned during my specialty courses in a real-world setting.
+These experiences provide me with an opportunity to apply what I have learned during my specialty courses in a real-world setting.

 What: These experiences are precepted learning opportunities that will help me develop knowledge, skills, and abilities across the 4 spheres of care - Wellness/Disease Prevention, Regenerative/Restorative Care, Chronic Disease Management, and Palliative or Hospice Care.